Tadamasa Goto

-Tadamasa Goto (後藤 忠政, Gotō Tadamasa) is a retired yakuza.
+Tadamasa Goto (後藤 忠政, Gotō Tadamasa) was a Japanese yakuza.
 He was the founding head of the Goto-gumi, a Fujinomiya-based affiliate of Japan's largest yakuza syndicate, the Yamaguchi-gumi.
-Goto, who has been convicted at least nine times, was a prominent yakuza and at one point the most powerful crime boss in Tokyo, even being dubbed the "John Gotti of Japan".
+Goto, who had been convicted at least nine times, was a prominent yakuza and at one point the most powerful crime boss in Tokyo, even being dubbed the "John Gotti of Japan".
 Goto was once claimed to have been the largest shareholder in Japan Airlines, but this was disputed by stock exchange filings.

-He had been barred from entering the United States until 2001, when he got a special visa deal from the FBI for a life-saving liver transplant at a time of pronounced organ scarcity.
+Goto was barred from entering the United States until 2001, when he got a special visa deal from the FBI for a life-saving liver transplant at a time of pronounced organ scarcity.

-Goto allegedly retired from criminal activity in 2008.
-Nonetheless, the US Treasury department put him on a watchlist in December 2015 and he is still engaged in criminal activities.
+He allegedly retired from criminal activity in 2008.
+Nonetheless, the US Treasury department put him on a watchlist in December 2015 and he was still engaged in criminal activities.

 Career overview

-According to his autobiography, Goto was born in Ebara, Tokyo, as the youngest of four brothers.
+According to his autobiography, Goto was born in Ebara, Tokyo on September 16, 1942, as the youngest of four brothers.
 After the beginning of the Pacific War, of World War II, he moved to his father's hometown Fujinomiya, Shizuoka at age two when his mother died.
 He was raised by his grandmother and grew up in poverty.

 After a period as a street thug in Fujinomiya, his yakuza career officially began in 1972, at age 28, when he joined a tertiary Yamaguchi-affiliate based in Fujinomiya.
 Goto was rapidly promoted, and in 1985 he formed his own yakuza group, the Goto-gumi, in Fujinomiya as a secondary affiliate of the Yamaguchi-gumi.
 He entered the Kobe headquarters of the Yamaguchi-gumi in its 4th era (1984–1985), and had been in the headquarters until 2008 when he was expelled.

 FBI scandal

-In 2001, after dealing with the FBI, he entered the United States to receive a liver transplant, and gave a $100,000 donation to the UCLA Medical Center in Los Angeles.
-Goto got his new liver, from a queue-jumping transplant, in a year when 186 people in the Los Angeles region died waiting for a liver.
+In 2001, after dealing with the FBI, Goto entered the United States to receive a liver transplant, and gave a $100,000 donation to the UCLA Medical Center in Los Angeles.
+He got his new liver, from a queue-jumping transplant, in a year when 186 people in the Los Angeles region died waiting for a liver.

 The Los Angeles hospital provided altogether four Japanese gang figures with liver transplants over a period when several hundred local patients died while awaiting transplants.
 According to Goto's Tokyo-based lawyer, Yoshiyuki Maki, Goto continued to receive medical care from his world-renowned liver surgeon Dr. Ronald Busuttil in Japan.
 Busuttil flew to Japan and examined Goto on more than one occasion, even whilst Goto was in custody in 2006.

 Although the FBI would want some crucial information about the Yamaguchi-gumi's activities in the United States, Goto provided little useful information, according to a retired chief of the FBI's Asian criminal enterprise unit in Washington.
 His information included a clue about some activities of Susumu Kajiyama, the "Emperor of Loan Sharks".